Rebuilding Paradise: Release

 Rebuilding Paradise had its world premiere on January 24, 2020, at the Sundance Film Festival.
 An April 15 screening was also expected at the Tribeca Film Festival, but restrictions due to the COVID-19 pandemic cancelled the festival.
 It was also an official selection at the 2020 AFI Docs.
 At its July screening at the Edinburgh International Film Festival, every US$1 from the tickets sold goes to charities supporting Paradise.

 The film later premiered theatrically in the United States on July 31, 2020.
-Due to COVID-19 restrictions closing various theaters, Howard allowed any medium of distribution possible.
+Due to COVID-19 restrictions that closed various theaters, Howard allowed for any medium of distribution possible.
 Eventually, over 70 virtual cinemas, "carefully selected" traditional theaters, and drive-in theaters played it.
 National Geographic and Imagine Entertainment then took to distributor Abramorama, who distributed Howard's previous work, The Beatles: Eight Days A Week (2016).
 Rebuilding Paradise later saw a virtual cinema premiere on July 12, which amassed over 6,000 viewers, including first responders; the film's team said they were heartened by the news.